StochSS/stochss/README.md

 ## Quickstart

-- Add any existing files or directories you want to work with to the working directory, /local\_data/.
-This directory will be mounted into the Docker container for StochSS to access and save your work.

-- Build and run the stochss notebook server: `make`
+- Build and run the stochss notebook server: `make`.
+This starts a local docker container running StochSS.

 - Once your terminal calms down you'll see a link to your server that looks something like this: `127.0.0.1:8888/?token=X8dSfd...`

-- Navigate to that link and get started!
+- Navigate to that link and get started.

+- Your files are persisted on your local machine to the `local\_data/` directory by default.

 ## Setup